-The Washington State Building Code Council (SBCC) approved new building and energy codes this past year, impacting usage of natural gas for space and water heating in new and retrofitted commercial and residential buildings.
-On April 22, 2022, the SBCC approved changes significantly limiting the use of natural gas in new and retrofitted commercial buildings through the revised Washington State Energy Code-Commercial (WSEC-C).
+On April 20, 2022, the Washington SBCC approved building and energy codes, impacting usage of natural gas for space and water heating in new and retrofitted commercial and residential buildings.
+The SBCC approved changes significantly limiting the use of natural gas in new and retrofitted commercial buildings through the revised Washington State Energy Code-Commercial (WSEC-C).
 The revised WSEC-C went into effect on July 1, 2023, and stipulates new commercial construction may not include natural gas equipment for space or water heat, with a few exceptions.
 The use of natural gas equipment, other than natural gas space and water heating equipment in commercial buildings, has not been restricted as part of the revised WSEC-C. However, electric receptacles must also be installed next to certain natural gas appliances in dwelling units within new multifamily buildings.